By SCOTT A. TRAVERS

 “Due to its close association with the fabled 1943 copper cent, we followed the bidding activity on this coin with great interest,” Korver said.

 It changed hands for $7,475.

 Shortly after the auction, I was privileged to handle the finest 1943 “copper” cent I’ve ever seen.
-This specimen, graded About Uncirculated-58 by PCGS, in my opinion surpasses the two examples certified as Mint State by other grading services because it is original, has mint luster and has never been cleaned.
-Indeed, the coin appears to grade MS-64 Brown.
+This specimen possesses original luster and has never been cleaned.
+PCGS graded it Mint State-61 Brown.